xenloops/securityKB/session_management.md

 <details>
   <summary> Tokens </summary>

-* Do not accept OAuth and refresh tokens as presense of the subscriber.
+* Do not accept OAuth and refresh tokens as presence of the subscriber.
 * Allow users to terminate trust relationships with linked applications.
 * Use session tokens rather than static API secrets and keys.
 * Protect stateless session tokens with the following controls: